 Even with the best parental controls or filters, young people can be fairly ingenious in finding ways to work around them.
 Young people WILL make mistakes in judgement with their technology use.
 Recognition and reinforcement of positive behavior can be a powerful motivator for building trust.
 Try to catch and compliment good behavior and if they come to you for help with a problem or having made a bad choice, recognize the courage and trust it took to come to you for help.

 Even after a driver is experienced and licensed, they still have to renew their license.
 Periodic check ins help keep your technology skills honed as well as serving as a place to discuss and reinforce your rules.

 Trust is a beautiful thing, but there is no reason to set temptation at their door.
 Create acceptable use policies, use Internet filters and engage and inform parents as partners so they understand how parental controls and safety features can protect their child.

 We should pray for our young people who are inundated with digital noise but also teach them how their devices can aid them in prayer and spiritual practice as well.

-Andrea D. Chavez-Kopp currently serves as the Director of Advancement and Business Development for the National Catholic Educational Association.
+Andrea D. Chavez-Kopp is a Digital Transformation Specialist.
+Previously, Andrea worked for years with the National Catholic Educational Association in various business development and digital faith formation roles.
 Prior to joining the staff of NCEA in 2015, Andrea spent 15 years as a parish youth minister and Catholic school teacher.
 She is a thought leader and national expert in the area of using technology for catechesis.
 Besides being a techie herself, she has two teenage boys who love their devices.
 Andrea writes and speaks around the country on topics related to ministry, educational technology and professional development.